 The application of the basic physical principles to concrete problems is done on the basis of specific assignments, which are carried out individually or in a small group.
 These assignments are based on current data and issues (energy supply, energy mix of a particular country or region, graphs from IPCC reports,...), whereby the basic assumptions must be interpreted and from which conclusions or recommendations must be drawn.
-Group discussions in which students defend or reject a particular statement are conducted during contact moments or via (partly controlled) online discussions on a forum.
 Finally, the students also look critically at science messages in the media or on social media, with a focus on physical correctness.